Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets

-A close-up of the central region is shown in the top panel of Fig. \ref{fig:ionization_fraction} at $t = 150\, {\rm yrs}$ for both the low and high luminosity cases.
-Here we show a composite image of the ionization fractions for $z < 130$ AU (bottom larger panel) and a smaller view of the central region ($z < 10$ AU) (upper, left panel).
-From the figure it is evident that the jet is ionized by $\sim 50 \%$ close to the star ($R \lesssim 2$ AU) owing to the strong photo-ionizing X-rays flux of the high luminosity case.
-This fraction decreases to the nominal value of $10-20 \%$ and it is essentially transported as the jet propagates outwards.
-In Fig. \ref{fig:neutral_fraction} we include both cooling and heating maps, the latter case being split into the low- and high-luminosity case.
-Heating is stronger close to the origin reaching peak values in the range $10^{-20}- 10^{-23} \, {\rm erg \,cm^{-3}\, s^{-1}}$ and thus appreciably larger than cooling.
-Heating is then quickly suppressed with distance as the luminosity decreases as $1/R^2$ becoming negligible already beyond a distance of $\approx 3$ AU where cooling overwhelms ($\Lambda_{c}$ is about $10^{-24} \,{\rm erg \, cm^{-3} \, s^{-1}}$).
-This results is in agreement with the work of \cite{TE08}.
+A close-up of the central region is shown in the top panel of Fig.~\ref{fig:ionization_fraction} at $t = 150\, {\rm yrs}$ for both the low and high luminosity cases.
+Here we show a composite image of the ionization fractions for $z < 130$ AU (bottom larger panel) and a smaller view of the central region ($z < 10$ AU) (upper left panel).
+From the figure it is evident that the jet is ionized by $\sim 50\,\%$ close to the star ($R \lesssim 2$ AU) owing to the strong photo-ionizing X-ray flux of the high-luminosity case.
+This fraction decreases to the nominal value of $10$--$20\,\%$ and is essentially transported as the jet propagates outwards.

+In Fig.~\ref{fig:neutral_fraction} we include both cooling and heating maps, the latter case being split into the low- and high-luminosity cases.
+Heating is stronger close to the origin, reaching peak values in the range $10^{-20}-10^{-23}\,{\rm erg\,cm^{-3}\,s^{-1}}$ and thus appreciably larger than cooling.
+Heating is then quickly suppressed with distance as the luminosity decreases as $1/R^2$, becoming negligible already beyond a distance of $\approx 3$ AU where cooling overwhelms ($\Lambda_{c}$ is about $10^{-24}\,{\rm erg\,cm^{-3}\,s^{-1}}$).
+This result is in agreement with the work of \cite{TE08}.

 These results confirm and validate the assumption that photoionizing X-rays from the central star can be held responsible for the inferred ionization rates at very large distances \cite{TE12}.
-They have shown that shocks propagating along the jet in a medium that has been pre-ionized at a ratio of about $20 \%$ give off-line emission from the post-shock region that well matches the observed surface brightness, especially at distances above few hundreds AU.
-Without pre-ionization, the post-shock brightness fells short by about an order of magnitude with respect to observations of the jet in RW Aurigae see \cite{TE12}.\\
+They have shown that shocks propagating along the jet in a medium that has been pre-ionized at a ratio of about $20\,\%$ give off-line emission from the post-shock region that well matches the observed surface brightness, especially at distances above a few hundred AU.
+Without pre-ionization, the post-shock brightness falls short by about an order of magnitude with respect to observations of the jet in RW Aurigae \cite{TE12}.